0xDEADFED5/xtermia/README.md

 - All files are local, no internet required
 - Uses [Fira Code](https://github.com/tonsky/FiraCode) font because it has great box drawing characters

-### Todo
-- If Evennia sends output while typing, move the prompt + command buffer ahead of it

 ### Installation for a fresh game
 Copy this repo's entire folder structure to your Evennia "mygame" game folder.
 NOTE: